RuihaoQiu/Python-notes/pyspark.md

 ```
 Wall time: 1min 21s

-Image if we need to process 10 millions documents, it takes about 5 hours.
+Image if we need to process 10 millions documents, it takes about 5 hours.<br>
 Parallel computation will largely save our time.